e-munivel/Docker-VDI/README.md

-## Docker VDI!
+## Remote VDI!

-Docker VDI is an application for a Docker enabled device with an emphasis on providing a web based interface for managing a single server.
+Remote VDI is an application for a Docker enabled device with an emphasis on providing a web based interface for managing a single server.

 Taisun allows you to: